GeotrekCE/Geotrek-rando-v3/docs/customization.md

     - `shouldDisplayText`: `true` to display the text on above the asset, `false` to hide it.

 - `details.json` allows you to choose whether or not to display sections for each details pages ("trek", "touristicContent", "touristicEvent", "OutdoorSite" and "OutdoorCourse").
-See the default configuration at https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/details.json.
+See the [default configuration](https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/details.json) .
   There are 4 properties :

       - `name`: the name of the section